Skip to content

 Create video session

-In order to use Video Calling API you need to create a session object - choose your opponents with whom you will have a call and a type of session (VIDEO or AUDIO):
+In order to use Video Calling API you need to create a call session object - choose your opponents with whom you will have a call and a type of session (VIDEO or AUDIO):

 const calleesIds = [56, 76, 34]; // User's ids